Love0509/Kultra-Mega-Stores-Sales-Analysis/README.md

 3. What were the total sales of appliances in Ontario?

- The total sales of apliances precisely within Ontario region sumed up to 3063223.000.
+ -**Result:** The total sales of apliances precisely within Ontario region sumed up to 3063223.000.

 4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers

-To increase the revenue from the bottom 10 customers, the company should: Reach  out to their customers  to understand their past experience, or carry out a  Survey to Understand  customers needs and their level of satisfacton with their services.
+ -**Insight:** To increase the revenue from the bottom 10 customers, the company should: Reach  out to their customers  to understand their past experience, or carry out a  Survey to Understand  customers needs and their level of satisfacton with their services.
 They sould Give discounts on their most viewed or purchased products, Upsell and Cross-sell Offers, Offer faster delivery, better after-sales support.

 8. KMS incurred the most shipping cost using which shipping method?